furkansezer/Furkan-Sezer/README.md

 ### 1.2 Information Structure Preferences in Symmetric Submodular and Supermodular LQG Network Games
 We show that optimal information structure in equilibrium is full information disclosure which is also preferred by agents ex-ante depending upon the number of agents and edge weights.
 We prove that risk-neutral central agent and peripheral agents of a star network always prefer full information disclosure ex-ante.
 Ex-post preferences obtained as Monte Carlo estimates indicate a risk-averse central agent can prefer no information disclosure under some conditions.
 However, ex-post preference estimates for peripheral agents imply that full information disclosure is still preferred by them even if they are risk-averse ex-ante.
 We discuss results via the supermodular game of Bertrand competition over networked markets where results indicate that the central agent has incentive to prefer no information disclosure under stiff competition.

-**Furkan Sezer**, Ceyhun Eksin, Welfare Maximization in Symmetric Submodular and Supermodular Network Games via Information Design, 2022
+**Furkan Sezer**, Ceyhun Eksin, Information Structure Preferences in Symmetric Submodular and Supermodular LQG Network Games, 2022

 <img src="network.JPG" alt="drawing" width="1000"/>